klauscj68/Homogenized-Cone-Sensitivity-Analysis/readme.txt

 This script should be run before running main.m with the Sobol option to prepare the random parameter samples which will be used in Monte Carlo simulation

 6.) 'post process/postpr_SASbleval.m,postpr_SASbl.m'
-The first script should be run immediately after main.m has concluded to generate output required to run next the second script.
-The second script generates Sobol csv files and figures.
-Whether to plot QQ-plots as well may be done by setting flag_plot in 'post process/mc_plot.m'.
+The first script should be run immediately after main.m has concluded Sobol analysis to generate output required to run next the second script.
+The second script generates Sobol csv files.
 These scripts require that the files Sbl_Evals.mat and trial_master.mat both be in the post process folder before running.
 These files may be downloaded from this paper's associated Dryad repository.